patrickmmartin/2.8284271247461900976033774484194/article.md

 Here's my attempt to anticipate them.

 ### What's with the name for the repo?

-#### Why that repo name?
+It's the square root of 8, the number of methods, of course cube root would be have yielded a simpler name - presaging the next installment!
-It's the square root of 8, cube root would be have yielded a simpler name - presaging the next installment!
+Note of course, *there will be no next installment*, as one thing we have learned is that this topic is a *giant nerd trap*.
-Of course, *there will be no next installment*, asone thing we have learned is that this topic is a *giant nerd trap*.
+Merely persuing the references to this article for a short time will show how many areas of exploration exist to be followed.

 ### Will the Fast sqrt work on big-endian?
 Very funny.